 So what’s the root of this madness?

 Cybercriminals carelessly abuse a combination of circumstances while the “getting is good.”
 A few large fraud rings have already been busted.
-However, most new anti-fraud measures have not proven efficient at preventing the worst offenders.
+However, most new anti-fraud measures have proven ineffective at preventing the worst offenders.

-Many affiliate marketers are aware of click fraud possibility.
+Many affiliate marketers are aware of the possibility of click fraud.
 However, most traffic providers haven’t been able to provide a decent long-term solution for optimizing click quality.

 Marketers, merchants, and advertisers must realize that deliberate click fraud is now part of all the e-commerce sales channels and a massive threat to merchants’ profits.